TriKro/rsb-content/part3-generative_market_research/customer-discovery-interviews.md

 ### Potential Biases

-* **Confirmation Bias:** The interviewer can be prompted to sell his/her vision in case the interviewees vision differs drastically.
+* **Confirmation Bias:** The interviewer can be prompted to sell his/her vision in case the interviewee's vision differs drastically.
 The interviewee is tempted in his/her turn to adjust answers to the interviewer’s expectations due to personal sympathy.

 * **Order Bias:** Sometimes the order in which you ask questions can affect the answers you get.
-So try to run questions in different order in different interviews.
+So try to run questions in a different order in different interviews.

 ## Field Tips